airbytehq/airbyte/airbyte-integrations/connectors/source-mongodb-internal-poc/README.md

-# MongoDb Source (V3)
+# MongoDb Source (Internal POC)

 ## Documentation
 This is the repository for the MongoDb source connector in Java.
-For information about how to use this connector within Airbyte, see [User Documentation](https://docs.airbyte.io/integrations/sources/mongodb-v3)
+For information about how to use this connector within Airbyte, see [User Documentation](https://docs.airbyte.io/integrations/sources/mongodb-internal-poc)

 ## Local development

 #### Building via Gradle
 From the Airbyte repository root, run:
 ```
-./gradlew :airbyte-integrations:connectors:source-mongodb-v3:build
+./gradlew :airbyte-integrations:connectors:source-mongodb-internal-poc:build
 ```

 ### Locally running the connector docker image